Erectile Dysfunction: Everything You Need to Know

 Causes

 Under ideal circumstances, erections happen naturally when you become aroused.
-Like breathing and blinking, your body takes care of all the background work without you needing to put much (or any) conscious thought into it.
+Like breathing and blinking, your body takes care of it subconsciously without you needing to dedicate much (or any) conscious thought.
+When you have ED, that’s not necessarily the case.

 Physical Causes of Erectile Dysfunction

-Since your cardiovascular system, nervous system, and endocrine system are all involved in erectile function, medical conditions affecting these systems can lead to ED.
+Your cardiovascular system, nervous system, and endocrine system are all involved in erectile function.
+Any medical conditions affecting these systems can lead to ED.

 Physical health issues that may contribute to ED include: